Daniel Lapin: Awards and recognition

 Lapin has received endorsements from Dave Ramsey, Dr. Kenneth L. Hutcherson, Dr. James Dobson, Dr. Pat Robertson, and Zig Ziglar.
 In 1998, he was recognized by Seattle Magazine as one of the "Four Faces of Faith" and featured in an article that included three other religious leaders.

 In 2007, he was named by Newsweek as one of the top 50 rabbis in America.

 Links to Jack Abramoff

 Lapin has been linked to the scandal of Jack Abramoff through his organization Toward Tradition.
 From the early 1990s until 2004, Abramoff was a board member of the organization, which required its board members to contribute at least $10,000 per year to the organization, and served a few terms as chairman of the board.
 Abramoff met his contribution one year by donating $10,000 from the Capital Athletic Foundation, an organization Abramoff controlled.
 E-mails later surfaced that were alleged to have been sent between Lapin and Abramoff.
-In these e-mails, Abramoff requests that Lapin create fake awards for Talmudic studies to help Abramoff gain admittance to the Cosmos Club in Washington, D. C. Lapin later released a formal statement denying having given any awards to Abramoff, and stated that he was joking in the e-mails and believed that Abramoff was as well.
+In these e-mails, Abramoff requests that Lapin create fake awards for Talmudic studies to help Abramoff gain admittance to the Cosmos Club in Washington, D. C. Lapin later released a formal statement confirming that no awards were ever issued to Abramoff, and stated that he was joking in the e-mails and believed that Abramoff was as well.